splinesoft/SSDataSources/README.md

 ## Array Data Source

-Useful when your data is a simple array.
+Useful when your data is an array.
 See `SSArrayDataSource.h` for more details.

 Check out `ExampleTable` and `ExampleCollectionView` for sample table and collection views that use the array data source.